algosup/2022-2023-project-3-harfang3d-binding-Project-5-group/documents/Technical Specifications.md

     -   Link to C library (C++ has to be wrapped with C first).

 This solution will be added to the existing code of the [FABGen repository](https://github.com/ejulien/FABGen).

-We recommend using Docker[^docker] to avoid problems during development.
-It will emulate an os, which is interesting because the team use Mac M1.

 A compiled statically typed language will almost always support a mechanism to import and call functions from a C-style ABI.
 Most of the time this will be the only way to call into a different language and the only to write extensions using native code for the target language.